-10 Surprising Similarities of Christians and Muslims
+10 Surprising Similarities between Christians and Muslims

-1. Faith of only One True God.
+1. Faith in only One True God.

 Both Christianity and Islam teach the faith of believing and worshiping One True God.
 Both are the two among three of the major monotheistic religions in the world.
 In Monotheism, believers’ faith is that there is only one God.